pins_are_sequential(pins: List[microcontroller.Pin]) → bool¶

 pull_in_pin_up (int) – a 1-bit in this mask sets pull up on the corresponding in pin

-pull_in_pin_down (int) – a 1-bit in this mask sets pull up on the corresponding in pin.
+pull_in_pin_down (int) – a 1-bit in this mask sets pull down on the corresponding in pin.
 Setting both pulls enables a “bus keep” function, i.e. a weak pull to whatever is current high/low state of GPIO.

 first_set_pin (Pin) – the first pin to use with the SET instruction